-Please see the due dates listed on the syllabus tab.
+Please see the due dates listed in the "Course Schedule Outline and Due Dates" at the end of the syllabus.

-When are the exams for this class?
+• When are the exams for this class?

 There are no exams for the class.
 There are quizzes, assignments, discussion boards, and other activities described in each Module and in the syllabus.
-Due dates for all of these activities are listed on the syllabus tab.
+Due dates for all of these activities are listed in the "Course Schedule Outline and Due Dates" at the end of the syllabus.